stephen-knutter/stephen-knutter.github.io/content/blog/2020-02-17-geolocation-zeit-now-serverless-function/index.md

 ---
-title: Geolocation with next.js and zeit now serverless functions
+title: Geolocation with nextjs and zeit now serverless functions
 date: "2020-02-17T22:12:03.284Z"
 tags: "javascript typescript nodejs zeit now"
 description: "Detect a user's geolocation on serverless functions with zeit now and next.js.
 By gaining the ip address from the node.js request object, this address can be used with the geoip-lite npm package to map an ip address to a specific set of coordinates"